 When I was a turtle-neck wearing theatre student, if you’d asked me what the purpose of life was I would have said to see the great cathedrals of Europe.
 And, I’ve seen them.
 From the dusty spires of the Munster in Cologne to the clay coloured minarets of Ta Pinu and Notre Dame before it burned.
 They were all splendid.

 Art has been everything in my life.
 I stood alone in a room of Picassos in Dusseldorf.
-I saw Thoreau’s, The Dream – a glorious hallucination, for Thoreau had never been to the jungle, he’d only seen it in books.
+I saw Rousseau’s, The Dream – a glorious hallucination, for Rousseau had never been to the jungle, he’d only seen it in books.
 I saw Rebecca Horn’s exploded piano in Dublin, hanging over my head like a premonition.

 I saw Waiting for Godot performed on the 75th anniversary of its writing.
 I came to understand how Irish and hilarious it is.
 I saw Mamie Gummer light up a grimy Manhattan cellar in a one-woman show.
 I stood in the wooden “O” of Shakespeare’s recreated Globe.

 I saw Van Morrison point towards Bantry Bay and then to Derry Quay on stage in Belfast as if he were “bigging up” a couple local pubs.
 I saw Elvis Costello startle a crowd of maudlen hipsters with a scorching cover of Cowgirl in the Sand while wearing a gold lamé jacket.
 I was harangued by Gordon Downie to remember that, “life is forgetting.”

 I walked and walked and walked.
 I was a flâneur meandering around cities.
 I walked across corners of Ireland, England and France.
 I loved the solace and the freedom from decision making.
 There’s particular pleasure in finishing a 20-kilometre day at a thousand-year-old inn knowing there’d be just one dinner option on the menu.